aktos-io/aktos-dcs-python/README.md

 1. [TESTS.md](./TESTS.md) can be considered as a short tutorial.
 2. Serial port usage example: https://github.com/ceremcem/aktos-dcs-pyserial-example
 3. aktos-dcs-lib-cca: https://github.com/ceremcem/aktos-dcs-lib-cca
-4. aktos-website as the scada infrastructure: https://github.com/ceremcem/aktos-website
+4. aktos-scada as the SCADA and HMI infrastructure: https://github.com/ceremcem/aktos-scada

 ## Other Implementations